This section explains how to use MySQL Shell to script a server using MySQL for Visual Studio.

 For existing MySQL connections, to create a new editor you need only to do the last step.

 Note the first two buttons in the toolbar represent a way to connect or disconnect from a MySQL server.
-If the editor was opened from the Server Explorer, the connection will be already established for the new editor window.
+If the editor was opened from the Server Explorer, the connection should be already established for the new editor window.

 The third button is thebutton, the script contained in the editor window is executed by clicking it and results from the script execution are displayed below the script window.